Application Evaluation Process

 The Faculty of Graduate Studies performs a final review, verifies supporting documentation such as English language test scores and transcripts, and gives final approval to the application.

-When the final decision is made, candidates will receive an unofficial email from the Dean of the Faculty of Graduate Studies followed by an official offer of admission from the University Registrar and may be requested to pay an admission deposit to reserve a seat in their program.
+When the final decision is made, candidates will receive an email from the Dean of the Faculty of Graduate Studies that includes an official offer of admission from the University Registrar and guidance on how to pay their admission deposit to secure their seat in the MSc(OT) program.

-If you apply online, you will be able to track the status of your application online.
-However, final decisions on an application can only be revealed via the official letter signed by the University Registrar.
+You will be able to track the status of your application online.
+However, final decisions will only be issued in an official letter signed by the University Registrar, and sent to the email address you provided on your Dalhousie University Admission Application.

 Atlantic Canada residency